devoteamgcloud/terraform-provider-looker/SECURITY.md

 ## Supported Versions

-All the versions above 0.1.x are currently supported by features updates and security patches.
+All the versions above 0.1.x are currently supported by feature updates and security patches.

 | Version | Supported          |
 | ------- | ------------------ |